 d.
 Discrimination with Respect to Employment and Occupation

-The law prohibits discrimination with respect to employment or occupation based on race, tribe or place of origin, national extraction, color, sex (including pregnancy), marital status, family responsibilities, religion, political opinion, disability, age, HIV/AIDS status, or membership or participation in a trade union.
+The law prohibits discrimination with respect to employment or occupation based on race, tribe or place of origin, national extraction, color, sex (including pregnancy), marital status, family responsibilities, religion, political opinion, disability, age, HIV or AIDS status, or membership or participation in a trade union.
 It does not prohibit discrimination based on sexual orientation or gender identity.

 e.
 Acceptable Conditions of Work

-Wage and Hour: The law specifies the Ministry of Labor may establish and publish a minimum wage, or wages, for different categories of employees.
+Wage and Hour Laws: The law specifies the Ministry of Labor may establish and publish a minimum wage, or wages, for different categories of employees.
 There was no public information that this occurred.
+Few workers were engaged in formal wage employment, with over 80 percent of the population engaged in nonwage work, including subsistence or small-scale agriculture not covered by labor law.
 The law specifies normal working hours should not exceed eight hours per day and 40 hours per week and should provide premium pay for overtime.

 A civil service provisional order applies to the public sector and outlines the rights and obligations of public-sector workers, including benefits, salaries, and overtime.
-The law provides the Ministry of Labor, Public Service, and Human Resources with authority to issue the schedule of salary rates, according to which all civil servants, officials, and employees are to be paid.
-This pay scale had not been adjusted for several years, and due to rapid depreciation of the South Sudanese pound, most civil servants did not receive enough income to support themselves, even when their salaries were delivered on time and in full, which was infrequent.
+The law provides the Ministry of Labor with authority to issue the schedule of salary rates, according to which all civil servants, officials, and employees are to be paid.
+This pay scale had not been adjusted for several years, and due to inflation and the rapid depreciation of the South Sudanese pound early this year, most civil servants did not receive enough income to support themselves, even when their salaries were delivered on time and in full, which was infrequent.
 Under the law only unskilled workers are eligible for overtime pay for work more than 40 hours per week.
 Civil servants, officials, and employees working at higher pay grades were expected to work necessary hours beyond the standard workweek without overtime pay.
 When exceptional additional hours were demanded, the department head could grant time off in lieu of reimbursement.

 Informal Sector: According to the 2008 census, the latest data on working conditions available, 84 percent of those employed were in nonwage work.
+Labor laws did not apply to informal and part time workers.
 Most small businesses operated in the informal economy and widely ignored labor laws and regulations.
-According to the ILO, less than 12 percent of workers were in the formal sector.
-Most workers in the country were agricultural workers, of whom approximately 70 percent were agropastoralists and 30 percent farmers.
+According to the International Labor Organization, fewer than 12 percent of workers were in the formal sector.
+Most workers in the country were agricultural workers, of whom approximately 70 percent were agropastoralists and 30 percent were farmers.
 Of agricultural workers, 53 percent engaged in unpaid subsistence family farming.
+Most informal workers were ineligible for means-tested social assistance granted to vulnerable, poor, or ultra-poor individuals, such as health-care-related benefits for pregnant and lactating women, cash grants, or agricultural inputs.
+Informal economy workers could contribute on a voluntary basis to private or social pension funds, but rarely did so.
+Informal workers lacked access to most social protections.